SonicGarden/webauthn-elements/README.md

 ```

 ### Events
-- `unsupported`: Triggered during the connectedCallback timing if the browser does not support WebAuthn.
+- `unsupported`: Triggered during the form submit timing if the browser does not support WebAuthn.
 - `error`: Triggered when the authentication dialog is cancelled, etc.

 ## License